henrylo212/YouBeauty/README.md

 Initial user stories.

-1. As a user, I want to be able to register as a new user w/ ID and verification checks so that I can store my information and appointments safely.
+1. As a user, I want to be able to register as a new user so that I can store my information and appointments.
 2. As a user, I want to be able to enter a location in which I would like to find a salon so that I can make sure it is in the area I want.
 3. As a user, I want to be able to select and view a salon so that I can see information about it and check its availability.
 4. As a user, I want to be able to select timeslots/sessions at a salon so that I can make a booking for those timeslots.